European Rewilding Network

 François Sargos

 Natural grazing by feral bovines was once prevalent on the dunes, moors and marshes of the French south-west coast.
-Historically, local people would go to the dunes every the spring to collect calves for their various needs (traction, meat, etc.).
-These feral bovines were of a local breed known as the “marine landaise”, which is phenotypically close to traditional breeds of south-west Europe such as the Monchina, Aubrac, etc. During the 19th century, the development of large industrial pine plantations (Pinus pinaster) has deeply changed habitats and landscapes (with soil drainage, coastal dunes fixation) and local people lost access to grazing commons.
-These deep changes in the area’s ecosystems and social practices (including hunting, tree plantation management, associated laws) led to the widespread elimination of the feral animals.
+Historically, local people would go to the dunes every spring to collect calves for their various needs (traction, meat, etc.).
+These feral bovines were of a local breed known as the “Marine Landaise”, which is phenotypically close to traditional breeds of south-west Europe such as the Monchina, Aubrac, etc. During the 19th century, the development of large intensive pine plantations (Pinus pinaster) has deeply modified habitats and landscapes (with soil drainage, coastal dunes fixation) and local people lost access to grazing commons.
+These deep changes in the ecosystems and social practices (including hunting, tree plantation management, associated laws) led to the widespread elimination of the feral cattle.

-SEPANSO, which manages a nature reserve around a coastal lagoon behind the dune system (Etant de Cousseau) has been experimenting the restoration of natural grazing with this breed since 1990 when it purchased the last group of Marine Landaise with the help of WWF France.
-Genetically “Reinforced” by the introgression of a few external genes (in particular with a male of the Monchina race imported from the Spanish Basque Country), this breed was redeveloped as a rustic grazer on the Nature Reserve and on other regional partners’ sites when the reserve’s carrying capacity was judged to be exceeded.
-The reserve is seeking to grow the area under natural grazing by working with neigbouring forest owners (both public and private), on sandy soils and moors, which is necessary to grow the herd and enable it to fully play its role in the more productive marsh.
+SEPANSO, which manages the Nature Reserve of Etang de Cousseau has been experimenting the restoration of natural grazing with this breed since 1990 when it purchased the last herd of Marine Landaise with the help of a WWF France fund.
+Genetically “reinforced” by the introgression of a few external genes (in particular with a male of the Monchina breed imported from the Spanish Basque Country), this breed was redeveloped as a rustic grazer on the Nature Reserve and on other regional partner sites when the reserve carrying capacity was judged to be exceeded.
+The reserve is seeking to work with neigbouring forest owners (both public and private) to develop natural grazing on a larger scale and to continue the conservational aspect of the program to save the breed from extinction.

-The SEPANSO (manager of the reserve) and the Aquitaine Breeds Conservatory jointly assume the administrative and genetic responsibility for this breed, which was identified and recognized by the Ministry of Agriculture in 2018.
-Our natural grazing initiative therefore serves two purposes: natural grazing in the reserve, and the conservation of the rare breed.
+The SEPANSO and the Aquitaine Breeds Conservatory jointly assume the administrative and genetic responsibility for this breed, which was identified and recognised by the Ministry of Agriculture in 2018.
+Our natural grazing initiative therefore serves two purposes: natural grazing in the reserve, and the conservation of a rare almost extinct breed.

 Project: Cousseau dunes and wetlands